THEDARKC0DER/pokedex-react/README.md

 # 🛠️ Tech Stack and reason to use them:
 ## Frontend:
 ## React :
-Used building a component-based UI
+- Used for building a component-based UI
-Hooks (useState, useEffect) for state and lifecycle management Custom hooks to separate logic (favorites, filtering, data fetching)
+- Hooks (useState, useEffect) for state and lifecycle management
+- Custom hooks to separate logic (favorites, filtering, data fetching)

 ## Vite :
-Fast development server and build tool.
+- Fast development server and build tool.

 ## Tailwind CSS :
-Utility-first CSS for rapid UI development
+- Utility-first CSS for rapid UI development
-Makes responsiveness and consistent styling easier Reduces need for custom CSS files
+- Makes responsiveness and consistent styling easier
+- Reduces need for custom CSS files

 ## PokeAPI :
-Public REST API used to fetch Pokemon data
+- Public REST API used to fetch Pokemon data
-Provides Pokemon list, types, images, and stats
+- Provides Pokemon list, types, images, and stats

 ## LocalStorage :
-Used to persist favorite Pokémon across page refreshes
+- Used to persist favorite Pokémon across page refreshes

 # Challenges Faced & Solutions:-